-As summarized above, and as more fully set forth in the charter to the Compensation and Human Capital Management Committee (the "Compensation Committee") approved by the Board, the Compensation Committee has the authority to determine the amount and form of compensation paid to the Company's executive officers, officers, employees, consultants and advisors and to review the performance of such persons in order to determine appropriate compensation, as well as to establish the Company's general compensation policies and practices and to administer plans and arrangements established pursuant to such policies and practices.
-The Compensation Committee also oversees the development, implementation, and effectiveness of the Company's policies and strategies relating to human capital management, including, but not limited to, policies and strategies regarding recruiting, selection, career development and progression, and diversity and employment practices.
-The Compensation Committee will also periodically review and make recommendations to the Board as to compensation for the non-employee directors of the Board.
-We have included a more detailed discussion of the Company's executive compensation program, its objectives and the process we undergo to set and review our compensation determinations starting on page 35 of this Proxy Statement.
-Each member of the Compensation Committee is an independent director under applicable Nasdaq listing standards and a "non-employee director" as defined in Rule 16b-3 under the Securities Exchange Act of 1934 as amended (the "Exchange Act").
+As summarized above, and as more fully set forth in the charter to the Compensation and Human Capital Management Committee (the "CHCM Committee") approved by the Board, the CHCM Committee has the authority to determine the amount and form of compensation paid to our executive officers, officers, employees, consultants and advisors and to review the performance of such persons in order to determine appropriate compensation, as well as to establish our general compensation policies and practices and to administer plans and arrangements established pursuant to such policies and practices.

+The CHCM Committee also oversees the development, implementation, and effectiveness of our policies and strategies relating to human capital management, including, but not limited to, policies and strategies regarding recruiting, selection, career development and progression, and diversity and employment practices.

+The CHCM Committee will also periodically review and make recommendations to the Board as to compensation for the nonemployee directors of the Board.
+We have included a more detailed discussion of our executive compensation program, its objectives and the process we undergo to set and review our compensation determinations starting on page 35 of this Proxy Statement.
+Each member of the CHCM Committee is an independent director under applicable Nasdaq listing standards and a "non-employee director" as defined in Rule 16b-3 under the Securities Exchange Act of 1934 as amended (the "Exchange Act").

-The Compensation Committee has exclusive authority to determine the amount and form of compensation paid to the Company's Chief Executive Officer as well as to its other "executive officers" (as defined in Rule 3b-7 under the Exchange Act) and "officers" (as defined in Rule 16a-1(f) under the Exchange Act) of the Company (collectively, the "Other Executive Officers"), and to take such action, and to direct the Company to take such action, as is necessary and advisable to compensate such persons in a manner consistent with its determinations.
-Except as set forth below, the Compensation Committee retains and does not delegate any of its power to determine matters of executive and director compensation, although it may from time to time delegate its authority on the matters with regards to non-officer employees and consultants of the Company to our Chief Executive Officer and other appropriate Company supervisory personnel.
+The CHCM Committee has exclusive authority to determine the amount and form of compensation paid to our Chief Executive Officer as well as to our other "executive officers" (as defined in Rule 3b-7 under the Exchange Act) and "officers" (as defined in Rule 16a-1(f) under the Exchange Act) of the Company (collectively, the "Other Executive Officers"), and to take such action, and to direct the Company to take such action, as is necessary and advisable to compensate such persons in a manner consistent with its determinations.
+Except as set forth below, the CHCM Committee retains and does not delegate any of its power to determine matters of executive and director compensation, although it may from time to time delegate its authority on the matters with regards to non-officer employees and consultants of the Company to our Chief Executive Officer and other appropriate Company supervisory personnel.